-In planning and performing our audit of the financial statements, we considered St. Clair County Intervention Academy's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of St. Clair County Intervention Academy's internal control.
-Accordingly, we do not express an opinion on the effectiveness of St. Clair County Intervention Academy's internal control.
+In planning and performing our audit of the financial statements, we considered the Academy's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Academy's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Academy's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
-A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A significant deficiency is a deficiency or a combination of deficiencies in internal control more than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that have not been identified.